ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-architecture/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-   Proceed to Get Started with Arm Performance Studio for mobile to continue learning about Android performance analysis.
+   Continue to learn how to train the model with PyTorch and use it for inference.

 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

-recommended_path: "/learning-paths/smartphones-and-mobile/ams/"
+recommended_path: "/learning-paths/cross-platform/pytorch-digit-classification-training/"

 # Link to the next learning path being recommended(For example this could be /learning-paths/servers-and-cloud-computing/mongodb).